umer-shahzaddar/playwright-email-reporter/README.md

-# Email Reporter for Playwright
+# playwright-email-reporter-light

-This project provides a custom reporter for Playwright that generates an HTML test report and sends it via email.
-The report includes summary details such as the number of tests run, passed, failed, flaky, and skipped tests, along with detailed information about failed tests.
+`playwright-email-reporter-light` is a custom Playwright reporter that generates an HTML test report and sends it via email.
+The report includes a summary of test results and detailed information about failed tests.

 ## Features